bytemare/slsa/README.md

 > **Note:** The current SLSA specification (v1.1/v1.2) formally defines Levels 1–3.
 Level 4 remains a work in progress.
 This workflow implements the Level 3 controls and produces extra reproducibility evidence so to be prepared when Level 4 publication solidifies.

-The following table maps the [SLSA v1.2-rc1](https://slsa.dev/spec/v1.2-rc1/) requirements to how this workflow addresses each safeguard .
+The following table maps the current [SLSA v1.2-rc1](https://slsa.dev/spec/v1.2-rc1/) requirements to how this workflow addresses each safeguard .

 > ⚠️ **Disclaimer:** While this workflow implements the controls listed below, achieving SLSA compliance also depends on organizational policies and practices beyond the scope of this automation, like mandatory reviews from at least one other person.
-Users should ensure that their overall processes align with SLSA requirements.
+Users should ensure that their overall processes align with these SLSA requirements.

 | SLSA v1.2 Requirement | Sub-requirement                                        | Compliant | Evidence                                                                                                                                                                      |
 |-----------------------|--------------------------------------------------------|-----------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|